-• demonstrate his/her ability to discuss the history and development of internal auditing
+- demonstrate his/her ability to discuss the history and development of internal auditing and define the purpose, authority and responsibility of internal audit activities; - demonstrate a clear understanding of the relationship between internal auditing and other related concepts, for example external auditing, the audit committee and board of directors; - · demonstrate a basic knowledge and application of the provisions regarding corporate governance contained in the King Report;

-- and define the purpose, authority and responsibility of internal audit activities; - demonstrate a clear understanding of the relationship between internal auditing and other related concepts, for example external auditing, the audit committee and board of directors: - demonstrate a basic knowledge and application of the provisions regarding corporate governance contained in the King Report; - describe the internal control environment of an organisation and the related internal control systems, including policies and procedures; - evaluate the effectiveness of an internal control environment: - distinguish between the different stages of the internal audit process.
+- describe the internal control environment of an organisation and the related internal control systems, including policies and procedures: - evaluate the effectiveness of an internal control environment; - distinguish between the different stages of the internal audit process.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.